vuejs/v2.vuejs.org/src/v2/guide/team.md

             About
             <span
               v-if="profile.distanceInKm <= 150"
-              class="user-match"
-              title="This person is close enough to commute to your location."
+              :title="profile.name + ' is close enough to commute to your location.'" class="user-match"
             >{{ textDistance }} away</span>
             <template v-else>{{ textDistance }} away</template>
             in {{ profile.city }}